Elementary School

 Historic school buildings—those that are 50 years of age or older—were typically the centers of their communities and were designed to optimize natural ventilation and daylighting.
 Communities should study the history of their schools and become involved in the planning of new schools in order to make wise decisions regarding renovation versus new construction.
 All of the pros and cons of renovating an old school should be weighed, such as:

-For information about preserving, rehabilitating, restoring, or reconstruction historic buildings see WBDG Historic Preservation Branch.
+For information about preserving, rehabilitating, restoring, or reconstructing historic buildings see WBDG Historic Preservation Branch.

 Productive